solana-foundation/developer-content/content/guides/advanced/verified-builds.md

 > You may have different versions deployed on different
 > [Solana clusters](/docs/core//clusters.md) (i.e. devnet, testnet, mainnet).
-> Ensure you use the the correct network URL for the desired Solana cluster you
+> Ensure you use the correct network URL for the desired Solana cluster you want
-> want to verify a program against.
+> to verify a program against.

 ### Verifying against repositories